WHO WE ARE:

 Boston Nyer – Advisor

 Boston led the product development process of the Jikokoa stove on a budget of $300,000.
-He attended the University of Rochester and is currently Chief Product Officer of BURN Manufacturing Co.
+He attended the University of Rochester and is currently General Manager of East Africa Operations for BURN Manufacturing Co.

 Board of Directors